RapunSL: Untangling Quantum Computing with Separation, Linear Combination and Mixing: Related Work

 Also, \citet{SuZFY24-qsl} have recently proposed a separation logic for the modular verification of algorithms that utilize dirty qubits.
 Their model is global-phase-insensitive, and thus does not support our locality principles.
 In particular, because of the lack of basis-locality, their framework does not handle cases where dirty qubits are entangled with the input, unlike \ourlogic{}.

 \paragraph{Automated verification of quantum programs}

 Automated verification of quantum programs is a highly important yet challenging research problem, and various approaches have been explored.
-Qbricks~\cite{CharetonBBPV21-AutomatedDeductive} demonstrated some degree of automation by employing the path-sum representation together with Why3~\cite{FilliatreP13-Why3}, a semi-automated verification platform for functional programs. \citet{WangY24-symbolic-execution} proposed a symbolic execution framework for quantum programs and applied it for automated verification of quantum error-correction codes.
+Qbricks~\cite{CharetonBBPV21-AutomatedDeductive} demonstrated some degree of automation by employing the path-sum representation together with Why3~\cite{FilliatreP13-Why3}, a semi-automated verification platform for functional programs.
+Qafny~\cite{LiZCNLCW24-Qafny} automatically verifies annotated quantum programs by translating them into classical separation logic for arrays implemented in Dafny~\cite{LeinoM14-Dafny}.\footnote{ The work by \citet{LiZCNLCW24-Qafny} was not cited in the published POPL version, as we became aware of it only after the version had been finalized. } \citet{WangY24-symbolic-execution} proposed a symbolic execution framework for quantum programs and applied it for automated verification of quantum error-correction codes.

 Particularly relevant to our work is AutoQ 2.0~\cite{ChenCHHLLT25-AutoQ2}.
 It is a framework for verifying Hoare-style assertions on quantum programs with measurement, branching, and loop constructs, with automation using level-synchronized tree automata~\cite{AbdullaCCHLLLT25-quantum-lsta}.
 Much like our treatment, it represents post-measurement states as a map of non-normalized vectors and employs reasoning principles similar to \ourlogic{}'s outcome- and basis-locality.